naotoyanai/anonymous_broadcast_authentication/README.md

 2. `aba-weak.c` scheme with the weak anonymity.
 3. `aba-strong_wocounter.c` scheme with the strong anonymity (but not including a counter).
 4. `aba-weak_wocounter.c` scheme with the weak anonymity (but not including a counter).
+5. `aba-weak_woperm.c` scheme with the weak anonymity (but not including random permutation).
+6. `aba-weak_wocounter_woperm.c` scheme with the weak anonymity (but not including a counter and random permutation).

 ### Execute ABA
 1. Create clone of ABA onto your local.